FraserThomson1/webScrape_futunn_stock/README.md

 # webScrape_futunn_stock
-Grabs data from a specific stock's site on the platform at https://www.futunn.com and returns number of posts and comments starting from a certain date.
+Grabs data from a specific stock's site on the platform at https://www.futunn.com and returns number of posts and comments starting from a certain date as well as producing both bar charts and cumulative distribution graph displaying the data.

 requirements:
  1. Python and Python libraries